ReubenBond/orleans/src/Orleans.DurableTask/README.md

     * Durable tasks can be expressed as a set of steps and the result of individual steps can be stored and restored using the above mentioned state.
     * Durable task invocations can be retried after a failure.
 When a durable task is retried, it is executed again from the beginning and the implementation can examine its persistent state to resume execution from the first incomplete step.

+* Workflows are methods on grains which return a value of type `DurableTask` or `DurableTask<T>`.
+* Methods which describe workflows are called workflows.
+* When a request is made to schedule a workflow for execution, that is called a workflow *invocation*.
+* Each workflow invocation has a unique identifier which can be specified at scheduling time.
+* Each time a workflow is *executed*, that is called a workflow *run*.
+  * Each *run* has a unique identifier.
+* Workflows are logically a sequence of steps to be executed
+  * Each step is uniquely named by the developer
+* Each workflow *run* involves executing the workflow method from the beginning
+  * Workflow methods use their private state to determine the last completed step and continue from there.
+* Workflow invocations have access to private, persistent key-value storage.
+* Workflows can access and update the state of the grain which defines them.
+* Updates to grain state and workflow state are guaranteed to occur atomically
+  * If the developer specifies that both are to be updated simultaneously, there is no possibility for only one or the other to be updated.
+*

+* A grain is a unit of atomicity: developers should be able to read & modify the state of a grain and the state of a workflow atomically.
+This includes:
+  * Enqueuing requests to be sent (outbox)
+  * Modifying grain state and the state of components of the grain (scheduling tasks)
+  * Marking incoming requests as handled

 ```csharp
 class UserGrain : Grain, IUserGrain
 {